corda/corda/docs/source/firewall-configuration-file.rst

 The available config fields are listed below. ``baseDirectory`` is available as a substitution value and contains the absolute path to the firewall's base directory.

+:certificatesDirectory: An optional parameter which specifies directory from which SSL keys and Trust store keys will be loaded from.
+If missing the value is defaulted to ``baseDirectory/certificates``.

+:sslKeystore: An optional parameter which specifies the file from which SSL keys stores will be loaded from.
+If missing the value is defaulted to ``certificatesDirectory/sslkeystore.jks``.

+:trustStoreFile: An optional parameter which specifies the file from which Trust store keys will be loaded from.
+If missing the value is defaulted to ``certificatesDirectory/truststore.jks``.

 :firewallMode: Determines operating mode of the firewall.
 See above.

 :keyStorePassword: The password to unlock the TLS KeyStore file (``<workspace>/certificates/sslkeystore.jks``) containing the